 The Bible teaches the Trinity all the way from Genesis-to-Revelation.
 It is a very solid doctrine that has been studied and argued and proven for at least 2000 years.

 But about all you get out of the LDS folks is that they just can’t see how there could be such a thing.

 Baptism for the Dead has never been part of Christian doctrine.

 And I wrote a whole post on it where I clarify the meaning of the only Bible passage that even mentions it.
 Here’s where you can read about how the Bible clearly says it is not an acceptable practice.

-But LDS folks take their misunderstanding of this verse and build a whole doctrine around it.
+But LDS folks take their misunderstanding of this verse and build a whole Mormon doctrine around it.

-At least I know who to call when I want to research my family tree.
+At least I know who to contact when I want to research my family tree.